Henrietta of England: Life and marriage in France

 After the Fronde was over, the French court made it a priority to find a bride for the young king of France.
 Queen Henrietta Maria hinted at the idea of a union between Henrietta and Louis, but Queen Anne rejected the idea, preferring instead her niece by blood, Maria Theresa of Spain.
 Louis and Maria Theresa married in June 1660, after which Queen Anne turned her attention to her unmarried son Philippe.
-While residing at the Château de Colombes, Henrietta Maria's personal residence outside Paris, mother and daughter heard of the restoration of the monarchy in England under Henrietta's brother Charles II of England, and returned to Paris.
+While residing at the Château de Colombes, Henrietta Maria's personal residence outside Paris, mother and daughter heard of the restoration of the monarchy in England under Henrietta's brother Charles II and returned to Paris.
 This change of fortunes caused the flamboyant Philippe, a reputed bisexual who had been party to a series of sexual scandals, to propose to Henrietta.
 Before this, there were rumours at court that Henrietta had received proposals from Charles Emmanuel of Savoy and the Grand Prince of Tuscany, but nothing came of them as a result of her status as an exile.

 The impatient Philippe was eager to make sure he married Henrietta as soon as possible, but Queen Henrietta Maria was intent on going to England to sort out her debts, secure a dowry for Henrietta, and prevent the Duke of York's announcement of his marriage to Anne Hyde, a former maid-of-honour to the Princess Royal.
 During this time, Henrietta became distraught when her brother the Duke of Gloucester died of smallpox in September 1660.
 In October, Henrietta and her mother embarked at Calais for Dover, where they stayed at Dover Castle.
 The French court officially asked for Henrietta's hand on 22 November and her dowry was arranged.
 Charles II agreed to give his sister a dowry of 840,000 livres and a further 20,000 towards other expenses.
 She was also given, as a personal gift, 40,000 livres annually and the Château de Montargis as a private residence.